 Social media is always evolving to satisfy the needs and interests of its users.
 New social media platforms emerge to serve specific audiences or to offer something different.
 In 2016, a little app called TikTok transformed the social media landscape through its short videos and casual, spontaneous aesthetic; it’s now the most-downloaded app in the world.

-Not all new social media apps will blow up like TikTok.
+Of course, not all new social media apps will blow up like TikTok.
 But they do reveal how social trends and user expectations are evolving over time.
-If you’re not already keeping an eye on the platforms below, it’s worth checking them out to see how social media is changing in 2022.
+If you’re not already keeping an eye on the platforms below, it’s worth checking them out to see how social media is changing in 2024.

 Clubhouse is an audio app, featuring chat rooms where users can drop in to listen to live conversations.

-One of the newer social media apps on this list, Clubhouse was released in March 2020 for iOS.
+Clubhouse made a huge splash when it was released in March 2020 for iOS.
 An Android version followed in May 2021.
 In between those two dates, the app exploded in popularity, acquiring two million active weekly users by December 2021.

 This is especially impressive considering the app was technically still in beta-mode, and restricted to invitation-only.
-Interest was so high in the early months that invite codes were reportedly selling for $400.
+(Or maybe that exclusivity was why interest was so high?
+In the early months that invite codes were reportedly selling for $400.)
 In July 2021, when Clubhouse opened up to everyone, there was a 10 million person waitlist.

 Like Twitter Spaces, Instagram Reels is not a new social media platform so much as a new feature.
 But it’s still worth paying attention to.